bitcoin-api/bitcoin-api-full-stack/README.md

 This step explains how to set up the tree deploy code.

 To transfer the tree deploy code first you must create a `/infrastructure/scripts/1-backend/plantTree.sh` file (pre-gitignored).
-A template is provided at `/infrastructure/scripts/1-backend/plantTree.template.sh`.
+A template file is provided at [`/infrastructure/scripts/1-backend/plantTree.template.sh`](https://github.com/bitcoin-api/bitcoin-api-full-stack/blob/master/infrastructure/scripts/1-backend/plantTree.template.sh).

 Refer to the [Set Up Tigers Configuration Chart](#set-up-tigers-configuration-chart) for details on how to configure the required values which are the same for `plantTree.sh`.